SemTalkOnline/SemTalkOnline/Getting-Started-with-SemTalk.md

 ## Getting Started with SemTalk

-This overview reviews the most important steps for new SemTalk Online users to help them to optimally setup SemTalk Online to meet their modeling requirements.
+The following overview is designed to help new SemTalk Online users setup SemTalk Online to meet their modeling requirements.

 ## Login / Registration
 This section is only relevant if MongoDB is used.
 Users that use SemTalk Online in Microsoft365 environments will not need to register accounts or use a seperate login.